GentleHorse/Portfolio/README.md

 ] = useSound(walkSound);
 ```

 ### 4-4.
-Walk sound logic
+Walking SFX logic
-To avoid playing multiple sounds at the same time in case multiple keys are pressed, let **"walking state"** to control whether play the walk sound or not. <br>
+To avoid playing multiple sounds at the same time in case multiple keys are pressed, let **"walking state"** to control whether play the walking sound or not. <br>

 ```
 /**